Fluvoxamine: Interactions

 By so doing, fluvoxamine can increase serum concentration of the substrates of these enzymes.

 Fluvoxamine may also elevate plasma levels of olanzapine by approximately two times.
 Combined olanzapine and fluvoxamine, which may cause increased sedation, should be used cautiously and controlled clinically and by therapeutic drug monitoring to avoid olanzapine induced adverse effects and/or intoxication.

 The plasma levels of oxidatively metabolized benzodiazepines (e.g., triazolam, midazolam, alprazolam, and diazepam) are likely to be increased when co-administered with fluvoxamine.
 However, the clearance of benzodiazepines metabolized by glucuronidation (e.g., lorazepam; oxazepam, which is coincidentally a metabolite of diazepam; temazepam) are not affected by fluvoxamine and may be safely taken alongside fluvoxamine should concurrent treatment with a benzodiazepine be necessary.
 Additionally, it appears that benzodiazepines metabolized by nitro-reduction (clonazepam, nitrazepam) may also, in a somewhat similar vein, be unlikely to be affected by fluvoxamine.

 Using fluvoxamine and alprazolam together can increase alprazolam plasma concentrations.
 If alprazolam is coadministered with fluvoxamine, the initial alprazolam dose should be reduced to the lowest effective dose.

 As with all SSRI medications, using fluvoxamine with NSAIDs like ibuprofen may increase the risk of bleeding, particularly in the GI tract.

-Fluvoxamine is contraindicated with other medications that increase serotonin (Dextromethorphan, ondansetron, ampetamine, sumatriptan, Tramadol, Hypericum perforatum, etc.).
-Combining these medications may rarely lead to a life-threatening complication known as Serotonin syndrome.
+Fluvoxamine is contraindicated with other medications that increase serotonin (dextromethorphan, ondansetron, amphetamine, sumatriptan, Tramadol, Hypericum perforatum, etc.).
+Combining these medications may rarely lead to a life-threatening complication known as serotonin syndrome.

 Fluvoxamine and ramelteon coadministration is not indicated.

 Fluvoxamine has been observed to increase serum concentrations of mirtazapine, which is mainly metabolized by CYP1A2, CYP2D6, and CYP3A4, by three- to four-fold in humans.
 Caution and adjustment of dosage as necessary are warranted when combining fluvoxamine and mirtazapine.

 Fluvoxamine seriously affects the pharmacokinetics of tizanidine and increases the intensity and duration of its effects.
 Because of the potentially hazardous consequences, the concomitant use of tizanidine with fluvoxamine, or other potent inhibitors of CYP1A2, should be avoided.

 When a beta-blocker is required, atenolol, pindolol and, possibly, metoprolol may be safer choices than propranolol, as the latter's metabolism is seriously, potentially dangerously, inhibited by fluvoxamine.
 Indeed, fluvoxamine may increase propranolol blood-levels by five-fold.

 Clomipramine increases fluvoxamine levels and, conversely-likewise, fluvoxamine increases clomipramine levels (thereby its serotonergic potential) and inhibits its metabolism to its strongly-noradrenergic metabolite, norclomipramine.